MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/virtual-wan-network-topology.md

 - An Azure DDoS Protection standard protection plan can be shared across all VNets in a single Azure AD Tenant to protect resources with public IP addresses.
 For more information, see [Azure DDoS Protection Standard](/azure/ddos-protection/ddos-protection-overview).

-  - At this time Virtual WAN Secure Virtual Hubs don't support Azure DDoS standard protection plans as documented [here](/azure/firewall-manager/overview#known-issues) and [here](/azure/firewall-manager/vhubs-and-vnets#comparison).
+  - At this time, Virtual WAN Secure Virtual Hubs don't support Azure DDoS standard protection plans.
+For more information, see [Azure Firewall Manager known issues](/azure/firewall-manager/overview#known-issues) and [hub virtual network and secured virtual hub comparison](/azure/firewall-manager/vhubs-and-vnets#comparison).

   - Only resources with Public IP addresses are covered by Azure DDoS Protection standard protection plans.